BPSR: Skyward (Aerial) Wind Knight Comprehensive Guide

 - Air Instant Edge into ground Instant Edge.

 As long as you get 2 Chasing Step procs out of the total 5 Skyfalls from step 3 and step 5, your Sharp Impact will be recharged by the end of step 6, and you can repeat the rotation from step 1 or 2 again.
-This is why you only need around 40% crit rate (2 / 5 = 0.4
+This is why you only need around 40% crit rate (2 / 5 = 0.4) to be able to play this rotation smoothly.

 Courage Management and Other Nuances